PIETOOLS 2025: User Manual: Command Line Parser for Coupled ODE-PDEs

 In this case, we have an ODE state $x_{1}(t)\in\R$, two 1D PDE states $\mbf{x}_{2}(t)\in L_{2}[a,b]$ and $\mbf{x}_{3}(t)\in L_{2}[c,d]$, and a 2D PDE state $\mbf{x}_{4}(t)\in L_{2}[[a,b]\times[c,d]]$.
 In addition, we have two controlled inputs $u_{1}(t),u_{2}(t)\in\R$ and a regulated output $z(t)\in\R$, as well as a distributed disturbance $\mbf{w}(t)\in L_{2}[a,b]$, and vector-valued sensed output $\mbf{y}(t)\in L_{2}^{2}[c,d]$ at all times $t\geq 0$.
 We declare this system for $[a,b]=[0,1]$ and $[c,d]=[-1,1]$ as follows.

 \begin{codebox} \begin{matlab}

 \end{matlab} \end{codebox} Note here that the two spatial variables on which $\mbf{x}_{4}$ depends are declared as a column array \texttt{[s1;s2]}, with the corresponding interval on which each variable exists being specified in the respective rows of the second argument \texttt{[a,b;c,d]}.
 Furthermore, since the disturbance $\mbf{w}$ and output $\mbf{y}$ are distributed as well, the variables on which they depend (as well as the domain of those variables) must be passed in the call to \texttt{pde\_var} when declaring these objects.
-Since, in addition, the output $\mbf{y}$ is vector-valued, the size \texttt{2} of the output must be specified as well, preceding the declaration of the spatial variable \texttt{s2}.
+Finally, the size, \texttt{2}, of the vector-valued output $\mbf{y}$ is specified before the spatial variable \texttt{s2}.

 \begin{boxEnv}{\textbf{Note on declaring $N$D PDEs}} Although \texttt{pde\_struct} objects can be used to represents PDEs in arbitrary numbers of spatial variables, PIETOOLS does not currently offer tools for analysis or simulation of PDEs in three or more variables.
 Such features will be added in a later release. \end{boxEnv}